-controlled transition towards a market economy, known as Doi Moi, or Renovation,
+controlled transition towards a market economy, known as Doi Moi,

 started in 1986.
 As part of this economic reform, the Government introduced

 its family planning program, known as the "one-to-two